txt/se20/docs/proj1.md

  (see pages 25,26)
 you can emulate.

 Note: complete this table and add to the root of your project in a file called _PROJ1-selfAssessment.md_.

 Total score:
-- write down "2" into every right-hand-side cell
+- write down "4" into every right-hand-side cell
-- Look for evidence that a "2" should be something else
+- Look for evidence that any "4" should be something else
 - sum the right-hand-column, divide by number of rows

 <br clear=all>